setrar/ca/README.md

 To simplify the use of the tools there is another helper `bash` script: `/packages/LabSoC/bin/labs-functions`.
 The script is also available in the [`scripts` subdirectory] of the git repository.
-Source it to define two `bash` functions:
+Source it to define some helper `bash` functions:

 ```bash
 $ source /packages/LabSoC/bin/labs-functions